microsoft/OMS-Agent-for-Linux/test/docker-test/README.md

     - `Select` – verify_e2e
   - Save
 4. Ensure the images list in oms_docker_tests.py matches the docker images on your machine
-5. Copy the bundle to test into the omsfiles directory
+5. Copy the bundle or bundles to test into the omsfiles directory
 6. Custom Log Setup:
   - [Custom logs Docs](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-sources-custom-logs)
   - Add custom.log file to setup Custom_Log_CL